erickgualpa/handwritten-math-expressions-solver/README.md

 erickgualpa@erickgm:~$ python digits_symbols_classifier_cnn 64 5
 ```

-This will load the dataset, build the classifier using the mapped set previously and save the classifier in the **classifiers/** directory
+This will load the dataset, build the classifier using the mapped set previously and save the classifier in the **classifiers/** directory.